AguaClara/sensor_dev/2018_fall/Sensor Development Fall 2018.md

 We also utilized an LED from adafruit, available [here](https://www.adafruit.com/product/1626).
 The LED has dimensions of 12 mm by 40 mm.
 This LED is the best choice because it is a plastic diffused backlight, allowing even distribution of light throughout the system, which will minimize the effect on the calibration curve that the positioning of the photosensor may create.

+The other parts necessary for this sensor are wire and female and male headers which are comonly available.
+They are also available as [female headers](https://www.adafruit.com/product/2940) and [male headers](https://www.adafruit.com/product/3009) on Adafruit as well.

 ## Experimental Methods
 ### Set-up